mu-opensource/ndk-cameras-cmdline/README.md

 Once you grant the termux app with camera permission, you can run the binary from the temux commandline.

-The current output looks like this:
+The current output looks like this (Running on a XiaoMi MI8 with Android P):
 ```
 :/data/ndk-cameras-cmdline # ./build.sh
 :/data/ndk-cameras-cmdline # ./ndk-camera